 For the summer term:

-You can only register as a part time student in the summer term, full time status is not available.
-Please select part time as your status.
-If you are registering in more than 3 courses, please estimate your fees for one course and multiply it by the number of courses you are planning on taking.
+Please select part time as your status as all students are charged on a per credit basis for every course they add.
+If you are registering in more than 3 courses, estimate your fees for one course and multiply it by the number of courses you are planning on taking.

 In order to estimate the total cost of your program, you need to know how many terms you are required to complete or what the average number of terms it normally takes to complete your program.
 You can find this information on your program’s departmental website (see: www.graduate.carleton.ca/programs/) or by contacting the departmental administrator.